-SPE406: Live Video Production
+SPE406: Live Video Production (3 credits, 48hrs)

 This hands-on course requires students to develop, write, produce, and broadcast a series of sports video programs.
 This course puts every aspect of the program's theory and practice to work, as students design sports TV programming from the ground up and produce a marketable product in sports broadcasting.